DaniHfs/dod-cycle-tracker/README.md

 python -m pip install keyboard pyinstaller
 ```

-To compile this script back down into a standalone, one-click portable executable, use Python to call the PyInstaller compiler module directly.
-This prevents Windows "command not recognized" errors:
+To compile this script back down into a standalone, one-click portable executable, use:

 ```bash
 python -m PyInstaller --onefile --noconsole --uac-admin --hidden-import=keyboard tracker.py
 ```

 *Note: If your command line doesn't recognize `python`, replace `python` with `py` in the commands above.
-The `--uac-admin` flag is required so Windows allows the background script to detect your hotkeys while you are actively clicking inside the full-screen game.*
+The `--uac-admin` flag is required so Windows allows the background script to detect your hotkeys while you are actively clicking inside the game.*

 ---